-- Selected_option: This action is required when, at the end of the negotiation protocol, the winning bid must be selected. - Withdraw: This action is required when a bidding process must be stopped before reaching any agreement.
+- Selected_option: Action is required when, at the end of the negotiation protocol, the winning bid must be selected. - Withdraw: Action is required when a bidding process must be stopped before reaching any agreement. - Confirmed: Action used to confirm an offer - Rejected: Action used to reject an offer - Search: Action used to search a supplier for a defined service - Rating update: Action used to update the rating of the supplier offering for a good/service